sean592510/City-Skyline/README.md

 # City-Skyline
 Interactive Skyline
 --incomplete--
-should be ready with moving animations by tommorow
+should be ready with moving animations in the future